Mohamed5550/Clean-Code-Book-Notes/Notes/Chapter 1.md

 - Bad code leads to a mess, which leads to less productivity approaching zero

-### The grand redisign in the sky
+### The grand redesign in the sky

 - Developers will ask managers to redesign the project, but the managers don't want to expend resources in the refactoring process, although, they see the bad productivity.
 But at last, they decide to refactor
 - The author told a story of the redesigning which the chosen team redesign the project while the other maintain the old one.
-This process may take 10 year.
-At last, the current member of the new project are not the ones who started it.
+This process may take up to 10 year.
+At last, the current members of the new project are not the ones who started it.
 Now they want to redesign the new code again because it is a mess.
 - He wants to say spending time in making the code clean is very important

 ### Attitude